policy Discriminatory Harassment modified Mon Oct 02 2023 13:59:07 GMT-0400 (Eastern Daylight Time)

-The university maintains a fair and responsive method for reporting and addressing complaints of discriminatory harassment.
+The university maintains a fair and responsive method for reporting and addressing complaints of Discriminatory Harassment.
 Prompt reporting and your assistance is critical to allow rapid response by the university and resolution of the objectionable behavior.
 Employees and students are encouraged, where appropriate, to attempt initially to resolve complaints through the administrative structure of the employment unit or academic department.
-The Employee Relations and Compliance Office is available to provide assistance to the employment unit or academic department in order to resolve the complaint.
+The Employee Relations Office is available to provide assistance to the employment unit or academic department in order to resolve the complaint.

 If you believe you are experiencing treatment that violates this policy, you may take the following steps:

 - If possible, clearly tell the harasser to stop.
 Record what happened, the action you took, and the date of the incident.